quentinprieels/TFE25-462-rnfoc-ofdm/README.md

 This RFNoC out-of-tree module provides an OFDM block for use in RFNoC flowgraphs.
 Its main purpose is to provide a partial implementation of an OFDM receiver.

+**Important note**: The different guides in this repository contains some commands and installation instructions.
+Some of them may need to be adapted to your environment/distribution/software version.
+You should *never* run a command without understanding what it does.

 ## RFNoC

 RFNoC is a heterogeneous processing framework that can be used to implement high throughput DSP in the FPGA, for Software Defined Radio (SDR) systems, in an easy-to-use and flexible way.
-RFNoC and GNU Radio can be used to implement heterogenous DSP systems that can span CPU-based hosts, embedded systems and FPGAs.
+RFNoC and GNU Radio can be used to implement heterogenous DSP systems that can span CPU-based hosts, embedded systems and FPGA's.

 RFNoC can be used to implement DSP “flow-graphs” where DSP algorithms and IP blocks are represented as nodes in the graph and the data-flow between them as edges.